DUMB PHONE GOSPEL

 The first version has me trying to mentally maneuver my way out of hell.
 The second is an invitation to stop white-knuckling my life and fall into the only thing that will actually hold me.

 And then there’s the word “saved.”
 The Greek word is sozo.
 It means to rescue.
 To heal.
 To restore to wholeness.
-To put back on your feet.
 The same word Jesus uses when he heals someone physically.
 Sozo is God saying I don’t just want to get you into heaven.
 I want to make you whole.
 Right now.
 In this body.
 In this mess.

 That’s a different offer entirely.